samscibelli/SMT_MAP_PIPELINE/README.md

 - bigbeam.class

-You can follow along with example data starting at step 4) which are also in this repository.
-We have 12CO (hu, horizontal polarization in upper side band) and 13CO (hl, horizontal polarization in lower side band) data of the B68 dark cloud.
-The files are:
+You can follow along with example data, which are also in this repository, starting at step 4).
+We have 12CO ('hu', horizontal polarization in upper side band) and 13CO ('hl', horizontal polarization in lower side band) data of the B68 dark cloud.
+When you unzip 'class.sdd_FILES.zip' you should find the following files:

 - class.sdd_fqm-hu.atc_007
 - class.sdd_fqm-hl.atc_007